 Big Concepts in Early Childhood Playground Design and What Kids Need

-Kids who are particularly young need a few specific features from their preschool playground’s design.
-The space needs to:
+Small children require a few specific features from their preschool playground’s design.
+The space needs to have the following characteristics.

-- ■ Engage: Children in the preschool years are still developing their attention spans, so playgrounds need to be exciting and interesting to keep their focus.
+- Be engaging: Children in the preschool years are still developing their attention spans, so a playground designed for preschoolers needs to be exciting and interesting to keep their focus.
 Look for bright colors, multiple activities and a natural element to keep kids engaged.

-- ■ Promote independent play and supervised play: Provide activities that allow for independent play and play with adult supervision.
-This combination will mean playground equipment should be designed with plenty of space around it so that caregivers and adults can step in to help.
+- Promote independent and supervised play: Provide activities that let kids play independently and with adult supervision.
+This combination will mean playground equipment should have plenty of space around it so caregivers and adults can step in to help.

-- ■ Be inclusive: Young children develop at different speeds, so you need play equipment that can be used by both children who are advanced and those still developing gross and fine motor skills.
-Look for play equipment that allows children to be helped along by caregivers if they need it.
+- Be inclusive: Young children develop at different speeds, so you need play equipment advanced and developing children can use to refine their gross and fine motor skills.
+Look for play equipment that allows caregivers to help children if they need it.
 PlayPower Canada has a wide variety of play equipment for children of all abilities.

-- ■ Lend development supports: Look for playground equipment designed to help children grow physically, emotionally, mentally and socially.
-Equipment that assists in building fine motor skills while also appealing to the senses and helping children play in groups while learning, for example, makes playtime more impactful.
+- Lend development supports: Look for playground equipment designed to help children grow physically, emotionally, mentally and socially.
+For example, equipment that builds fine motor skills, appeals to the senses and encourages children to play in groups while learning makes playtime more impactful.

 Putting Safety First

-Safety is a key concern for preschool markets.
+Safety is a critical concern for preschool markets.
 Children of this age are still working on balance and muscle group control.
-They may not know how to stay safe, so they may be at risk on playgrounds that are perfectly acceptable for older kids to play on.
-When designing a daycare playground, you can keep children safer if you:
+They may not know how to stay safe, so they could be at risk on playgrounds that are perfectly acceptable for older kids to play on.
+When designing a day care playground, you can keep children safer with this advice.

-- ■ Look for play equipment designed for younger children: Playground slides, climbers, swings and other pieces designed for older children can be dangerous for toddlers.
-Always purchase playgrounds specifically designed for your age group.
+- Look for play equipment designed for younger children: Playground slides, climbers, swings and other pieces aimed at older children can be dangerous for toddlers.
+Always get playground equipment exclusively for your age group.

-- ■ Buy quality equipment: Purchase from quality manufacturers who have a track record of safety and create durable, quality pieces from non-toxic materials.
-PlayPower Canada carefully curates the best brands to help you design a safe play space, for example.
+- Buy quality equipment: Purchase from quality manufacturers with a track record of safety and create durable, quality pieces from non-toxic materials.
+For example, PlayPower Canada carefully curates the best brands to help you design a safe play space.